PruthvijThakar/MachineComprehension/README.md

 | 18  Reasoning about size                         | Size                |
 | 19  Path finding                                 | PathFinding         |
 | 20  Reasoning about agent's motivation           | Motivations         |

-## OVERVIEW

-*	Neural Network model with external memory.
-*	Reads the memory with soft attention.
-*	It accesses memory multiple times; each step being called a hop.
-*	Uses back propagation to update the model.

 ## Requirements